pedroabreu0/pedroabreu0.github.io/misc.md

 Beginer whisky apreciator (free gift tip right there).
 No need to mention I'm a coffee lover.

+Cryptocurrency is the future of money, fiat stinks like a dead body, its a matter of time.
+That's why most of my money is in Decred.
+Would probably be safer to leave it on Bitcoin, but unfortunally I don't se how can Bitcoin be the future.

 Even though I have traveled quite a lot for a regular Brazilian in my age, I am not a big fan of turisting.